Stuffed Pork Loin

 Keep cutting along and “unrolling” the meat, keeping the flat, cut part at about 1/2 inch thickness.
 Eventually, you’ll end up with a flat rectangle of pork that’s ready for stuffing.

 To even out some of the parts where it is a little thicker, cover the pork with a large piece of plastic wrap and then use a flat side of the meat tenderizer to pound it.
+Don’t use the pointed end or it will shred the meat and make holes!
 You’re not looking to make it thin, you just want to make the pork uniform thickness of about 1/2 inches throughout the rectangle.

 How to Make Stuffed Pork Loin

-• rolled up stuffed pork loin in the cutting board
+rolled and stuffed pork loin on a cutting board.

 Stuffing and cooking pork loin:

-Season the inside of the meat with salt and pepper, then spread the Dijon mustard and mushroom filling evenly over the pork.
-Starting at the left side, roll up the pork!
+Season the inside of the meat with salt and pepper.
+Seasoning the meat is important so that the meat is flavorful and not just the filling!
+Spread the Dijon mustard evenly over the pork and then the mushroom filling.
+Starting at the left (or right) long side, roll up the pork!
+Keep it tight but don’t squeeze or you will squeeze out the filling.

-Use twine to tie the loin before seasoning it with some seasonings on all four sides.
+Use twine to tie the loin.
+Keep it tight but not so tight that it’s cutting into the meat!
+Season the tied pork on all four sides.
 Once seasoned, place the tied pork loin onto the rack in the roasting pan.
 Cook until the inside of the meat reaches 140°F.

 gravy for pork loin next to sliced pork loin